spokestack/spokestack.io/content/docs/Android/turnkey-configuration.md

 Wake word models that respond to the "Spokestack" wake word can be found here: [detect](https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/detect.tflite) | [encode](https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/encode.tflite) | [filter](https://d3dmqd7cy685il.cloudfront.net/model/wake/spokestack/filter.tflite)

 **Note**: configurations using Android's ASR must also provide an Android application context via `withAndroidContext()`.

+To change pipeline profiles without leaving the builder's call chain, use `withPipelineProfile()` and pass it the full class name of a profile.
+This can even be a custom profile you've created; see [the existing pipeline profiles](https://github.com/spokestack/spokestack-android/tree/master/src/main/java/io/spokestack/spokestack/profile) for examples of how to create one.

 If you would prefer to manually activate ASR, you can disable wake word using the builder's `withoutWakeword()` method, which will activate the `PushToTalkAndroidASR` profile and remove the need to supply wake word model files, or you can select your own profile via `getPipelineBuilder().useProfile()`.